This page describes assembling a female action body out of loose parts from my spares box.

 The neck has an outside diameter similar to that of a Barbie neck and has a joint cavity inside of 8.0mm diameter.
 The cavity shows the remains of a 'trach pin' so the original neck joint was probably similar to that of a Barbie as well: a post on a ring.

-ring fitted to neck To make the 7mm ball fit the larger cavity I cut a ring out of some tubing, rounded the top inside edge and the lower outside edge and fitted the ring in the cavity below the ball.
+To make the 7mm ball fit the larger cavity I cut a ring out of some tubing, rounded the top inside edge and the lower outside edge and fitted the ring in the cavity below the ball. | ||

+A 1.5mm hole was drilled into the ball, the remains of the ankle post were cut off and the rod was glued into the ball using a drop of CA glue.
 Then the top of the head of the neck post was cut to an arrow point and the head was fixed to the rod, again using a drop of CA glue.
+After assembling the neck post I drilled a 0.7mm hole for inserting a cloth pin that will secure the tubing to the post. |

-The CG v1 arms were like new so all I did was scrape the seams level, seal the seams with some acetone and finally lightly sand then buff the surface to reduce the glossy finish and make the skin tone appear a bit lighter.
+The CG v1 arms were like new so all I did was scrape the seams level, seal the seams with some acetone and finally lightly sand then buff the surface to reduce the glossy finish and make the skin tone appear a bit lighter. | |

-The chest side of the armpits restricted the range of the arms, so the arms could not hang straight down.
+The chest side of the armpits restricted the range of the arms, so the arms could not hang straight down. | |

+Fortunately there was plenty of solid plastic there to trim back.
 I started by trimming the sides of the front part of the chest, then trimmed the sides of the rear part to match.
+After trimming I sanded the trimmed areas smooth.
+I waited with polishing and buffing the trimmed areas until after the chest halves were glued together. |

-assembled body I cut two new pieces of paperboard (12 by 14mm) and inserted one in each of the slots for the arm anchors, replacing the ones I had fitted for testing.
+I cut two new pieces of paperboard (12 by 14mm) and inserted one in each of the slots for the arm anchors, replacing the ones I had fitted for testing.

 I inserted the base plate of both chest halves between the lower body and the large washer of the waist connector, then while holding the lower part of the chest halves together I opened the upper part just enough to be able to insert the anchor discs of the arms and to insert the ball of the neck post into the neck cavity.